 How to age gracefully (with Phil)

-That was the start of Phillips’s rocky relationship with ageing.
-He’s since spoken out about how he can’t stand it, for years denying the fact that he’s getting older.
+That sorry moment was the start of Phillips’s rocky relationship with ageing.
+He’s since spoken out about how he can’t stand it, and how for years he’s denied the fact that he’s getting older:

 “I hate it.
 It causes me deep personal anguish,” he said in an interview with the TV Times.
 “I don’t like ageing, I don’t like being older, time is going too fast, and life is like a train running at high speed.
 I have a real problem with it.”